-An earthquake refers to the sudden shaking of the Earth’s lithosphere, the outermost layer consisting of the crust and the upper mantle.
-It arises when energy shock-waves called seismic waves pass through the solid rocks on the Earth’s crust.
+An earthquake is the sudden shaking of the Earth’s lithosphere, the outermost layer consisting of the crust and the upper mantle.
+It happens when energy shock waves or seismic waves pass through the solid rocks on the Earth’s crust.
 If you are curious to know more, our post on facts about earthquakes can be of your interest.
 Earthquakes can be mild that pass without anyone knowing or disastrous, leading to loss of lives, widespread destruction, and displacing or disrupting the ground (1).
 Keep reading for more details on earthquakes, safety measures to take, and more.

 What Are Tectonic Plates And Faults?

 Before we delve into how earthquakes are caused, it is important to understand tectonic plates and faults.
 The Earth’s crust, called the lithosphere, comprises 15 to 20 moving tectonic plates that rest on the hot, molten rock of the Earth’s mantle (2).
 The heat within the Earth’s interior causes the plates to move, sometimes toward and sometimes away from each other.

 A zone of fracture between two blocks of rock is known as a fault.
 Fault lines are the cracks in the Earth’s crust where tectonic plates meet.
 Faults can range from a few millimeters to thousands of kilometers.
 During an earthquake, the rock on one side of the fault slips suddenly (3).
 The major types of faults include dip-slip normal, dip-slip reverse, strike-slip, and oblique-slip.

 What Causes An Earthquake?